Zooming-in on cluster radio relics -- I. How density fluctuations explain the Mach number discrepancy, microgauss magnetic fields, and spectral index variations: Shock tube analysis

-We note that \citet{hu2022} identified the related Richtmeyer-Meshkov instability as causing turbulence in their shock-tube simulations.
-We may discount this here as the Richtmeyer-Meshkov instability takes place at the shock-front, whilst the instability we observe takes place at the contact discontinuity.
+We note that \citet{hu2022} identified the related Richtmyer-Meshkov instability as causing turbulence in their shock tube simulations.
+We may discount this here as the Richtmyer-Meshkov instability takes place at the shock front, whilst the instability we observe takes place at the contact discontinuity.
 Vorticity may also be generated by curved shock surfaces according to the theorem by \citet{crocco1937}.
 We discount this as the primary driver in this case, however, as this mechanism would produce vorticity oriented in the opposite direction.
 This would reduce the size of the fingers rather than increase them.